Why Extending a Counteroffer Might Not Be the Best Solution

 So, rather than resorting to a counteroffer, take the time to understand the underlying issues and do your best to address the root causes of dissatisfaction.
 This approach can help create a foundation for long-term retention and foster lasting relationships with your staff that go beyond monetary transactions.

-2. Negative impact on morale
+2. Negative Impact on Morale

 While counteroffers may seem like a discreet conversation between employer and employee, the reality is quite different.
 Workplace dynamics are sensitive, and news of a counteroffer can spread quickly.